 The scene’s ending, where she crawls up on the edge and lies there in a 27-second creepily meditative shot, is yet another beautiful idea in Thelma.
 She is filmed from a vantage point down on the pool surface, with a swaying camera slowly drifting away, as if it represents an evil force that reluctantly lets her go.

 After the pool incident the colours in Thelma become drained, mirroring the heroine’s depression.
-With ghostly drones on the soundtrack – a small highlight in themselves – she is trudging along grey streets to Anja’s apartment, and on this occasion Trier hides almost completely the very red objects there.
+With ghostly drones on the soundtrack – a small highlight in themselves – she is trudging along grey streets to Anja’s apartment, and on this occasion Trier hides almost completely the very red objects there and instead emphasises naked white walls.
 Soon Thelma goes home to her parents, and here Trier slows the pace several notches – a brave decision towards the end of a “suspense film” – except for the melodramatic second flashback, where also Little Thelma’s colourful clothes make a comeback.

 The parents’ faces have been absent from the film for over an hour; they have only existed as voices in phone conversations seen from Thelma’s side.
 It is therefore fitting, and subtly unnerving, that the establishing shot of the first scene in their house shows these by now slightly unfamiliar entities from behind.